 Your accounting expert will want to see annual reports, tax filings, a profit and loss statement, the general ledger and accounts payable statements.
 Accounting will also be interested in a schedule of accounts receivable by category for the latest annual and interim periods and comparable periods, as well as the company’s credit policy and collection procedures.
 When performing a more in-depth analysis, your accounting team will also review the company’s latest annual and interim period aging analysis and trends allowing for uncollectible accounts and past write-offs.

-#4 Inventory and Review Assets
+#4 Review Assets & Inventory

 Can the target company provide evidence that they own their intellectual property?
-It’s important not just to verify the ownership, status and control of the assets, but also to determine both the strength and economic value of those assets and the potential liability for infringement.
+It’s important not just to verify the ownership, status, and control of the assets but also to determine both the strength and economic value of those assets and the potential liability for infringement.

 First, your due diligence plan should include reviewing each asset to ensure that all registrations to which the asset is entitled have either been obtained or applied for and are up to date with the relevant filing office.
 Ensure that there is a clear, documented chain of title from author or previous owner and that assignment documents are recorded in the public records.
 You should also check for any encumbrances, such as security interests or liens and any contracts that grant others the right to use or control IP assets.